 Another reason why you should sign woodworking projects is to protect your work from theft.
 There have been lots of disputes and reports about woodworking theft.
 The only way to safeguard your work is to have your signature penned on it.

 Furthermore, signing woodworking projects build a legacy and preserve memories.
-It reminds you of the projects you have done before and may act as reference work for beginners.
+It reminds you of the projects you have done before and may act as reference woodwork products for beginners.

 Methods of Signing Woodworking Projects

 A branding iron is an electrically-operated device that you can heat to stamp a mark on an object.
 A branding iron works by pressing the heated metal part against an object to establish an identifiable mark.

 Branding is a great option if you want to leave a lasting signature on your woodworking project.
 Plus, it’s also good for branding extensive names.